Amaran (band)

 Amaran was a Swedish metal band.
 Their music can be described to have heavy metal guitars combined with the clear voice of singer Johanna DePierre.

 History

 Formation

+The band was named after a Hindi term for "undying" or "everlasting".
 Amaran started out as a band in the spring of 2000, in Stockholm, Sweden, and then developed a dynamic and original way of writing songs, combining heavy metal guitars with clear female vocals.
 Guitarists Kari Kainulainen and Ronnie Backlund started writing some music together and decided to form a band.
 They found the rest of the band members in bass player Mikael Andersson, vocalist Johanna DePierre and drummer Robin Bergh.
-All of the members came from different musical backgrounds and were eager to put produce music together.
+All of the members came from different musical backgrounds and were eager to produce music together.

 "Promo" (2001)

 Before they had even found a drummer Amaran recorded their first "Promo" using a drum machine and sent it to various zines, magazines and record labels.
 It received excellent reviews in many well-acclaimed contexts, and also ended up landing them a record deal with the French record label, Listenable Records.